Ko Olina, Oahu’s Leeward side

 Weather in Ko Olina

 Basically, the weather is pretty close to perfect year-round.
 During the coolest months of the winter, you still have an average high of 81F versus an average high of 88F in the summer.
-The months between November and March see more rain in Hawaii but the west side of the island (where Ko Olina is) gets the least amount of rain.
+The months between November and March see more rain on Oahu but the west side of the island (where Ko Olina is) gets the least amount of rain on the island.

 Always pay attention to water conditions (protected lagoon or not).
 Wear lots of sunscreen!
 To protect ocean life, use only zinc-based sunscreens.
 If your child is less than 6 months old, skip the sunscreen and keep the skin covered instead.
 You can find long-sleeved rash guards and sun hats in all sizes year-round at the local Target in Kapolei.